syndicate604/agentic-security/docs/user-guide/README.md

 ### CLI Interface

-The CLI provides a cyberpunk-themed interface:
+The CLI provides a cyberpunk-themed interface with advanced scanning options:

+#### Basic Commands

 ```bash
 ╔══════════════════════════════════════════════════════════════╗